sferenchak/PracticalJavaScript/README.md

 * Each li should have an id that has the todo position
 * Delete buttons should have access to the todo id
 * Clicking delete should update todoList.todos and the DOM

+## V11 Requirements
+* todoList.toggleAll should use forEach (Already done in previous version)
+* view.displayTodos should use forEach (Already don ein previous version)